 - Closing days: January 1, May 1, December 25

 - Full price: €9

-Just a few metres away you can see the Sorbonne, the University of Paris.
+Just a few meters away you can see the Sorbonne, the University of Paris.

 It’s the presence of the students that makes this area so animated.